vuongducphuong/documentation/content/applications/finance/accounting/bank/foreign_currency.rst

 Configure currencies
 --------------------

-Once Odoo is configured to support multiple currencies, they are all created by default, but not necessarily active.
+Once Leansoft is configured to support multiple currencies, they are all created by default, but not necessarily active.
 To activate the new currencies, click on :guilabel:`Activate Other Currencies` under the :guilabel:`Multi-Currencies` setting or go to :menuselection:`Accounting --> Configuration --> Accounting: Currencies`.